Reviews You Can Rely On

 Worst221

-The subjectivity of appearances aside, our entire testing team agreed that the Victorinox handle was shaped well and felt comfortable in hand.
-It doesn't appear particularly balanced, but it feels that way in use, adding to our overall positive impressions of this knife during testing.
+The subjectivity of appearances aside, everyone on our testing team agreed that the Victorinox handle was shaped well and was comfortable to hold.
+It doesn't appear particularly balanced, but it feels that way when you're using it, which is really what's important.

 Physical Characteristics